mageddo/dns-proxy-server/docs/content/2-features/stub-solver/_index.en.md

 ---

 You can use stub solver to transform IPs into hostnames without need to create a configuration file as in Local DB Solver.
-Stub Solver was inspired at `nip.io` and `sslip.io`.
+Stub Solver was inspired in `nip.io` and `sslip.io`.

 ## Examples: